Please read these lists carefully. When campers arrive well prepared for the weather and events at camp, the camp experience is more enjoyable!

 • Swimsuit

-• Rash guard (optional)
+• Rash guard for sun protection (optional)

 • Pajamas or sweats for sleeping